cloudflare/workers-docs/content/reference/runtime/apis/fetch-event.md

 * `type`: The type of event.
 Always = `fetch`.

-* `request`: A [Request Object](TODO: Link to Request Object in FetchAPI) that represents the request triggering `FetchEvent`.
+* `request`: A [Request Object](../fetch#Request) that represents the request triggering `FetchEvent`.

 ### Methods

-* `passThroughOnException`: Cause the script to "fail open" unhandled exceptions.
+* `passThroughOnException`: Cause the script to ["fail open"](https://community.microfocus.com/t5/Security-Blog/Security-Fundamentals-Part-1-Fail-Open-vs-Fail-Closed/ba-p/283747) unhandled exceptions.
 Instead of returning a runtime error response, the runtime proxies the request to its destination.
-This is a Cloudflare Worker method.
+To prevent JavaScript errors from causing entire requests to fail on uncaught exceptions, `passThroughOnException` causes the worker to act as if the exception wasn’t there.
+This allows you to return your own Response object from your worker.
 * `respondWith`: Intercept the request and send a custom response, such as acknowledging the request and saying you'll be quick to reply.
 	* If an event handler does not call `respondWith()`, the runtime delivers the event to the next registered event handler.
 	* If no event handler calls `respondWith()`, the runtime proxies the request to its destination.
 * `waitUntil`: Extend the lifetime of the event.
 Use this method to notify the runtime to wait for tasks, such as streaming and caching, that run longer than the usual time it takes to send a response.
-It is a good place to handle logging and analytics to third-party services, where you don't want to block the `response`.
-This is a standard Service Worker method.
+This is good for handling logging and analytics to third-party services, where you don't want to block the `response`.